 Our “primary care primer” will help you navigate the differences among the four physician categories to help you confidently decide which will best serve you and your loved ones.

 Download this chart: 'Which primary care doctor should I choose?'
 (PDF) ›

 Doctors in internal medicine, or internists, specialize in the diagnosis, treatment and care of adult patients.
 Their practice includes disease prevention, treatment of chronic conditions such as diabetes, and complex conditions involving multiple diseases or disorders.
 Many also have special areas of interest or training.

 “If you have a specific health concern, look at the internist’s online bio to see if they have an interest in that area.
-If they do, they can manage more of your care without you having to see a specialist,” says Lekawa, who practices internal medicine.
+If they do, they can manage more of your care without you having to see a specialist,” says Engle, who practices family medicine.